 - Next: transparency — the quality that allows you to hear deep into the soundfield, showing you the space and air around all the instruments.

 - Extend the top and bottom and voila, you have The Real Thing — an honest to goodness Hot Stamper.

 What You Should Listen For

-Joni’s vocals ideally should be full-bodied, breathy and shockingly present.
+Joni’s vocals ideally should be full-bodied, breathy and immediate.

 With the transparency of the better copies comes the sound of Joni’s right foot on the pedal.
 It’s clearly audible through most of the takes, something the engineers no doubt never heard.
 Of course they didn’t have the kind of high-res equipment we take for granted today. $5k phono stages have a way of bringing out these things.

 Mint Minus Minus is about as quiet as any vintage pressing will play, and since only the right vintage pressings have any hope of sounding good on this album, that will most often be the playing condition of the copies we sell.
 (The copies that are even a bit noisier get listed on the site are seriously reduced prices or traded back in to the local record stores we shop at.)

 Those of you looking for quiet vinyl will have to settle for the sound of other pressings and Heavy Vinyl reissues, purchased elsewhere of course as we have no interest in selling records that don’t have the vintage analog magic of these wonderful recordings.